-A decarbonised building stock by 2050 requires the big majority of buildings in the EU to be highly energy efficient, complying, at least, with an Energy Performance Certificate (EPC) label A. BPIE's analysis of available EPC data finds that less than 3% of the building stock in the EU qualifies the Alabel.
+A decarbonised building stock by 2050 means that the vast majority of buildings in the EU should be highly energy efficient, having, at least, an Energy Performance Certificate (EPC) label A. BPIE's analysis of available EPC data finds that less than 3% of the building stock in the EU has an A-label.

 National EPC data is currently the only source of detailed information on the energy performance of the building stock in the EU.
-An analysis of data for 16 countries/regions, covering 66% of the European total floor area, shows that over 97% of the building stock must be upgraded to comply with the 2050 decarbonisation vision.
+An analysis of data for 16 countries/regions, covering 66% of the European total floor area, shows that over 97% of the building stock must be upgraded to achieve the 2050 decarbonisation vision.
 France and Denmark have the biggest share of highly efficient buildings according to EPC data (7% and 8% respectively).
-While no comprehensive EPC data is publicly available for Germany, designed energy performance data tells a similar story with just 2% of buildings compliant with 50 kWh/m (DENA) (i.e. very efficient).
+While no comprehensive EPC data is publicly available for Germany, designed energy performance data tells a similar story with just 2% of buildings compliant with $50 \text{ kWh/m}^2$ (DENA) (i.e. very efficient).

-It is frequently concluded that "75% of the building stock is energy inefficient", implying that /4 ought to be renovated to a higher energy efficiency class.
-The figure is based on a simplified assumption that all buildings built before 1990, i.e. before any EU building regulation, are inefficient and that all buildings built after this date are efficient.
-The relationship is not that simplistic; some countries had building regulations in place long before 1990, e.g. in Denmark, already from 1961.
-At the same time, many newly-constructed buildings cannot be considered as highly efficient.
+It is frequently stated that "75% of the building stock is energy inefficient", implying that 3⁄4 ought to be renovated to a higher energy efficiency class.
+This figure is based on a simplified assumption that all buildings built before 1990 (i.e. before any EU building regulation), are inefficient and that all buildings built after this date are efficient.
+The reality is simple: some countries had building regulations in place long before 1990, e.g. in Denmark, already from 1961, and many newly-constructed buildings cannot be considered as highly efficient.

 Figure 1 - Latest available EPC data retrieved from the EU Building Stock Observatory (BG, FR, ES, NL, IT, FI), national databases (DK, HU, PT, EN & WAL, IE, LT, , FL) and reports by the Concerted Action EPBD (EE, SL, WL).
-The sample covers half of the EU Member States with a minor bias
+The sample covers half of EU Member States, with a minor bias toward Western European countries

-Countries were excluded because no central database is available for research purposes (e.g Germany and Poland) or it was not possible to extrapolate from the limited/skewed population of EPCs (e.g. Romania and Slovakia).
+&lt;sup>1 Countries with no central database (e.g Germany and Poland) or where it was not possible to extrapolate from the limited/skewed population of EPCs (e.g. Romania and Slovakia) were excluded.

-Share of EPCs for residential buildings according to rating (countries weighted based on size of building stock): A=2.67%, B=7.13%, C=15.79%, D=23.25%, >D=51.14%.
+&lt;sup>2 Share of EPCs for residential buildings according to rating (countries weighted based on size of building stock): A=2.67%, B=7.13%, C=15.79%, D=23.25%, >D=51.14%.

-Label A is, in every country, viewed as a 'very efficient' building, but requirements and calculation methods for EPCs differ among countries.
+&lt;sup>3 Label A is, in every country, viewed as a 'very efficient' building, but requirements and calculation methods for EPCs differ among countries.

-Figure 2 shows that building performance is constantly improving in the EU, but only after 2010 the average building was built to a standard that can be considered efficient (0.49 W/mK for the building envelope), amounting to around 3% of the building stock.
+Figure 2 shows that building performance is constantly improving in the EU, but only after 2010 was an average building built to a standard that can be considered efficient (0.49 W/m2K for the building envelope), amounting to around 3% of the building stock.

-The figure corrects the "75%" postulate that all buildings built before 1990 are inefficient, as the standard of building envelope insulation in the 1990s and 2000s is not efficient enough.
+The figure corrects the "75%" postulate that all buildings built before 1990 are inefficient, as the standard of building envelope insulation in the 1990s and 2000s was not sufficiently efficient

-The challenge to eliminate $CO_2$ emissions from the building sector is possibly even greater than what the EPC distribution (Figure 1) or the average U-value (Figure 2) illustrates.
-The Qualicheck Project has shown that the declared EPC is often better than what is achieved in reality, leading to a gap between designed and actual energy use of a building.
+The challenge to eliminate $CO_2$ emissions from the building sector is possibly even greater than that illustrated by the EPC distribution (Figure 1) or the average U-value (Figure 2) illustrates.
+The Qualicheck Project has shown that a declared EPC label is often higher than the reality, leading to a gap between designed and actual energy use of a building.
 Achieving the Paris Agreement calls for a transition to a highly efficient building stock, in terms of real energy performance.